Bogdanovic’s 3 at buzzer gives Jazz 114-113 win over Rockets

-HOUSTON (AP)Bojan Bogdanovic made a 3-pointer as time expired to give the Utah Jazz a 114-113 victory over the Houston Rockets on Sunday night.
+Bogdanovic’s 3-pointer as time expired gave Utah a 114-113 victory over the Houston Rockets.

+”The play was designed for me to shoot a 3,” Bogdanovic said. ”It’s big-time from their part to have that trust and confidence in me to make that shot after the game that I had.”

 Jordan Clarkson scored 30 points and Donovan Mitchell finished with 24 points, six assists and five rebounds for the Jazz, who won their second straight after a five-game losing streak.

+”They made a heck of a shot,” Houston coach Mike D’Antoni said. ”We had two guys on him.
+I was afraid we were going to foul him (because) it was so close.
+Hats off to that shot.”

-They needed to come back after P.J.
+It came after P.J.
 Tucker’s 3-pointer from the corner gave Houston a two-point lead with 1.6 seconds remaining.
-After a timeout, Bogdanovic came off a screen and hit a contested 29-footer to give the Jazz the win.
+Following a timeout, Bogdanovic came off a screen and hit a contested 29-footer to give the Jazz the win.

+”I had kind of two guys on me,” Bogdanovic said. ”The first moment I thought they might block me or foul me on the shot.
+Then, as soon as I kind of released the ball from my hand, I saw it in there.”

 Mike Conley added 20 points, six assists and five rebounds for the Jazz.
 Rudy Gobert had 12 points and 15 rebounds.
 The Jazz shot 49%, including 15 of 38 on 3-pointers.